-Environmental hazards Control measure Animal bites/diseases Stings, poisoning, infection Observe wildlife from a safe distance.
-Instruct students not to feed wildlife and how to respond to approaching wildlife.
-Adhere to established practices regarding the use of insect repellent, outlined in insect viruses and allergies.
-Environmental conditions Assess weather and environmental conditions prior to participating outside.
-Weather, sun, humidity Brief all participants on the potential hazards (e.g., burns).
-Constantly monitor surroundings for weather, terrain, and wildlife hazards during the activity.
+Environmental hazards Control measure Animal bites/diseases Observe wildlife from a safe distance.
+Stings, Poisoning, Infection Instruct students not to feed wildlife and how to respond to approaching wildlife.
+Adhere to established practices regarding the use of insect repellent Environmental conditions Ensure tents are not erected under large trees.
+Weather, Surrounds, Surfaces Brief all participants on: purpose of the activity and potential hazards (e.g., falling branches from trees, thorned flora, steep slopes, wild pigs) basic first aid procedures for biological hazards they may encounter (e.g., snakes, ticks, leeches).
+Constantly monitor surroundings for weather, terrain and wildlife hazards over the duration of the camp.
 Follow the managing excessive heat in schools guidelines when participating in very hot or extreme heat conditions.
 Monitor participants for cold related illness (e.g., hypothermia) in cold weather conditions.

-Facilities and equipment hazards Control measure Heat sources Open flames (e.g., campfires) are positioned, built, monitored, and extinguished appropriately.
+Ensure drink breaks occur regularly.
+Make water available for individual participants between drink breaks.
+Use torches at night when moving around site.
+Facilities and Equipment Control measure Heat sources Open flames (e.g., campfires) are positioned, built, monitored, and extinguished appropriately.
 Utilise cooking methods (e.g., closed kitchen, barbecue, camping stove, open fire) that are appropriate for the health, maturity, fitness, suitability, and competency of participants, Position food preparation, shelter, and sanitation to avoid any potential physical and health hazards.
 Student considerations Control measure Injury Students aware of the location of emergency and first-aid equipment.
-Student issues Brief all participants on: Separation from the group, high risk behaviours, student numbers, medical appropriate behaviours to help keep themselves safe during the camp and procedure should a participant become separated or lost from the group. conditions Maintain contact between all group members through regular checks on group numbers.
+Physical exertion Conduct appropriate lead-up activities.
+Exhaustion and fatigue Participants able to easily carry the overall backpack weight.
+Establish rest stops, considering the age and fitness level of students.
+Continually monitor participants for signs of fatigue and exhaustion.
+Adopt system of signals to clearly communicate the need for assistance if in difficulty.
+Student issues Brief all participants on: Student numbers, High risk behaviours, medical conditions, Separation from the group appropriate behaviours to help keep themselves safe during the camp and procedure should a participant become separated or lost from the group.
+Maintain contact between all group members through regular checks on group numbers.
 Implement procedures (e.g., buddy system, roll marking mechanisms) to account for all participants.
 Visibility Have students wear easily identifiable clothing (e.g., high visibility rash vest).
 Ensure staff can easily recognise those students with health support needs and are familiar with their needs.